MacPass/MacPass/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## App Store

+Due to being lincensed under GPLv3 it's not possible to publish a version of MacPass on the App Store.
+For further details, take a look at the [explanation](https://www.fsf.org/news/2010-05-app-store-compliance) of the Free Software Foundation.

 ##Contributions